PirateBingo/Massport-Berther/README.md

 The scheduler selects the bollards for the cruise ships to berth to.

 Taking an AI course my final semester of college, I learned about Constraint Satisfaction Problems.
 I now know that this AI problem is the ideal approach to finding the optimal ship schedule autonomously.
 A solution like this could easily be implemented with SciPy libraries in python.

-I've worked on this project for about 26 hours in total now, and am very confident in my ability to see it through.